OrangeX4/NJUAI-Notes/English/Read & Writing/unit 3.md

 If pressed, the average American might point to the early twentieth century and Sam's frequent appearance on army recruitment posters.

-The War of 1812 sparked a renewed interest in national identity which had faded since the revolutional war.
+The War of 1812 sparked a renewed interest in national identity which had faded since the revolutionary war.